francoismichel/ssh3-spec/draft-michel-ssh3.md

 current architecture (top) and the architectural goal of this document (bottom).
 One benefit of the approach is that the HTTP and QUIC layers can evolve independently of SSH.
-For instance, new encryption and MAC algorithms can be added to TLS and use in SSH3 without impacting the specification or adding new codepoints in SSH3 for these new algorithms.
+For instance, new encryption and MAC algorithms can be added to TLS and used in SSH3 without impacting the specification or adding new codepoints in SSH3 for these new algorithms.

 ~~~~